QSFT/mixcoatl/README.rst

 By default, SSL certificate verification is required against HTTPS endpoint.
 To disable the verfication in case you use a self-signed certificate, set the value to 0.
 For example, ``DCM_SSL_VERIFY=0``

+- ``DCM_DEBUG``

+If you desire the ability to see debug information about specific calls, you may set `DCM_DEBUG=1`.
+This will provide information such as headers, endpoint, and time to completion information.
+Defaults to off.

 ``dcm-get``
 -----------